 Members of CHRW have served and continued to serve in positions in both TFRW, NFRW and on SREC at the district and state level.
-Among those include Dixie Clem, who served as District Director, Membership Chairman for TFRW and as a member of SREC; Jody Rushton who served as VP Finance on the TFRW Board, President TFRW and is Member at Large for NFRW; Jane Yancey who served on SREC; LaVeta Sealy who served on TFRW Board as VP Programs plus several appointed chairs including State Newsletter Editor for TFRW which won “Outstanding Publication” at the National level.
+Among those include Dixie Clem, who served as District Director, Membership Chairman for TFRW and as a member of SREC; Jody Rushton who served as VP Finance on the TFRW Board, President TFRW, was a Member at Large for NFRW, and was elected President of NFRW at the 39th Biennial Convention in Philadelphia and took office in January 2018; Jane Yancey who served on SREC; LaVeta Sealy who served on TFRW Board as VP Programs plus several appointed chairs including State Newsletter Editor for TFRW which won “Outstanding Publication” at the National level.
 Also Mandy Tschoepe, who served three terms on SREC; Lissa Smith, who served as District Director and Vice President of Legislation of TFRW; and Chris Gilbert, who has served as District Director for TFRW.

 CHRW has won the National Federation of Republican Women Diamond Award, the TFRW John Goodwin Tower Award of Excellence, and the TFRW Campaign Activities Award.
 These awards symbolize political and community service at its highest level.